ChelseaSmile666/BordbarAndScheucher.github.io/_pages/about.md

 Average Effect Size:
 ------
-The study showed that smartphone apps can help with depression and smoking behaviour Small significant effect on Depression (Hedges g = 0.33) Small significant effect on smoking behaviour (Hedges g = 0.39).
+Small significant effect on Depression (Hedges g = 0.33) Small significant effect on smoking behaviour (Hedges g = 0.39).